facebookresearch/gtn/docs/python/source/gtn.rst

   Compute the gradients of any inputs w.r.t ``grap``.

-  :param graph gtn.Graph: The graph to cmpute graidents with respect to.
+  :param graph gtn.Graph: The graph to compute gradients with respect to.
   :param grad gtn.Graph: A seed gradient, typically set to be a gradient of
     another function with respect to ``graph``.
-  :param bool reaint_graph: Whether or not to save the autograd graph.
+  :param bool retain_graph: Whether or not to save the autograd graph.
 Setting
     this to False is more memory efficient as temporary Graphs created during the forward computation may be destroyed.